JezerM/dotfiles/README.md

 # My dotfiles
-These are my dotfiles, on Ubuntu, using AwesomeWM and LightDM.
+These are my dotfiles, in Void Linux, using AwesomeWM and LightDM.

 ## Dependencies